ziako/civicrm-user-guide/docs/contributions/payment-processors.md

 Voici une liste de différentes options à considérer lors du choix d'un processeur de paiement.
 Tous les fournisseurs de paiement ne sont pas égaux et il existe des différences significatives entre eux en termes de coût, d'adéquation à votre cas d'utilisation et de disponibilité.
 Ceci est un guide rapide pour sélectionner un processeur de paiement.
 Si possible, vous devez en parler à d'autres organisations similaires et proches qui utilisent CiviCRM pour qu'ils vous fassent part de leurs expériences avec les processeurs de paiement.
 Vous pouvez également configurer plusieurs processeurs de paiement et donner aux utilisateurs interne la possibilité de choisir celui qu'ils préfèrent.

-Below is a list various things to think about when choosing a payment processor.
-Not all payment providers are created equal and there are significant differences between them in terms of cost, suitability for your use case, and availability.
-This is a quick guide to selecting a payment processor.
-If possible, you should talk to other similar and nearby organisations that use CiviCRM about their experiences with payment processors.
-You can also configure more than one payment processor, and give constituents the option to choose the one they prefer.

 ### Processeurs sur site vs externe